 (1) Accessible and flexible services--Services that are delivered in the least intrusive manner possible and are provided in all settings where individuals live, work, and recreate.

+(2) Accreditation organization--The Joint Commission, Community Health Accreditation Partner, Accreditation Commission for Health Care, Inc., or another accrediting entity approved by HHSC that demonstrates it meets or exceeds applicable rule requirements of this chapter.
+The entity reviews HCSSAs for compliance with standards for accreditation by the organization that apply to a HCSSA’s licensed category of service.

-(2) Administration of medication--The direct application of any medication by injection, inhalation, ingestion, or any other means to the body of a client.
+(3) Administration of medication--The direct application of any medication by injection, inhalation, ingestion, or any other means to the body of a client.
 The preparation of medication is part of the administration of medication and is the act or process of making ready a medication for administration, including the calculation of a client's medication dosage; altering the form of the medication by crushing, dissolving, or any other method; reconstitution of an injectable medication; drawing an injectable medication into a syringe; preparing an intravenous admixture; or any other act required to render the medication ready for administration.